diegomoura09/HubPDF/replit.md

-# HubPDF
+# HubPDF - Sistema de Ferramentas PDF

 ## Overview

-HubPDF is an academic web application for PDF manipulation and conversion, developed as part of the CST in Systems Analysis and Development course at Cruzeiro do Sul / BrazCubas.
-The platform provides free, secure, and privacy-focused PDF tools with automatic file cleanup and no permanent storage.
+HubPDF is a comprehensive web-based PDF manipulation platform developed as an academic project for the CST in Systems Analysis and Development program (Cruzeiro do Sul / BrazCubas).
+The application provides free, secure, and sustainable digital tools for PDF document manipulation, including merging, splitting, compressing, converting, and extracting text from PDF files.

-The system emphasizes security, LGPD compliance, and sustainable digital document management through features like PDF merging, splitting, compression, text extraction, and format conversion.
+The platform features a modern, responsive web interface built with FastAPI backend and HTMX-powered frontend, supporting both authenticated users and anonymous visitors with quota management.
+The system is designed for deployment on cloud platforms with PostgreSQL database support and includes comprehensive security middleware, OAuth authentication, and optional payment integration via Mercado Pago.

 ## User Preferences